Stickiness and recurrence plots: an entropy-based approach: Introduction

 The most used RQA measures (\textit{e.g.} the recurrence rate and the determinism) can, in some sense, detect different transitions occurring in nonlinear systems.
-However, we seek a measure based on an intrinsic property of dynamical systems: quasiperiodic orbits can have at most three different return times, which is the time needed to the orbit return to a given neighborhood of a point in the orbit, as stated by Slater's theorem \cite{slater_1950, slater1967}.
-Thus, in this paper, we propose using recurrence plots to characterize the dynamics of a nonlinear system.
-We focus on a further type of RP-based measure to identify regular and chaotic regions, and sticky regions as well, namely the Shannon entropy of the distribution of the white vertical lines, or the recurrence time entropy (RTE) \cite{entropy2, RTE}, which are related to the return times of an orbit \cite{zou_sticky, zou2007phd, zou2, entropy3, PhysRevE.85.026217}, to distinguish between the different kinds of behavior present in the system.
+However, we seek a measure based on an intrinsic property of dynamical systems: quasiperiodic orbits lying on invariant circles can have at most three different return (recurrence) times, which is the time needed for the orbit return to a given neighborhood of a point in the orbit, as stated by Slater's theorem \cite{slater_1950, slater1967}.
+We can obtain the recurrence times by simply defining a recurrence region, and counting how long it takes to the orbit to return to this given region.
+It is also possible to use the recurrence plots (RPs) to estimate the recurrence times: the white vertical lines in the RP give us a lower estimate of the recurrence times \cite{zou_sticky, zou2007phd, zou2, entropy3, PhysRevE.85.026217}.
+Thus, in this paper, we propose using RPs to characterize the dynamics of a nonlinear system.
+We focus on a further type of RP-based measure to identify regular and chaotic regions, and sticky regions as well, namely the Shannon entropy of the recurrence times: the recurrence time entropy (RTE) \cite{entropy2,RTE}.
+The RTE was originally introduced without any connection to the RPs \cite{entropy2}, and it was shown that it can provide a good estimate for the Kolmogorov-Sinai entropy \cite{entropy3} and the largest Lyapunov exponent \cite{shiozawa}.

 We find that, with the RTE, we can identify very clearly the regular regions and the transitions to chaotic motion as one parameter of the system is varied.
 We also find that, by computing the finite-time RTE distribution, we can identify a multi-modal distribution, in which each maximum is related to a different hierarchical level in the islands-around-islands structure.
 Moreover, each of these regions corresponds to a power-law decay of the cumulative distribution of trapping times.